entur/ukur/README.md

 # ukur
-Ukur detects and enable subscriptions for deviations in Real Time Information from Anshar
+Ukur detects and enable subscriptions for deviations in traffic based on real time information from Anshar.